sjrd/sbt-dynscalajs/README.md

 Finally:

-* Make sure your project uses sbt 1.x.
+* Make sure your project uses sbt 1.x, minimum 1.1.0.
 * Dependencies on other Scala/Scala.js libraries should use `%%%` instead of `%%`, as if you were using [sbt-crossproject](https://github.com/scala-native/sbt-crossproject).
 * If your project has a `main` method that you want to `run`, make sure to put `scalaJSUseMainModuleInitializer := true` in that project's settings.